Nibble and Dine

 Typically, popsicles will take a minimum of 4 hours to fully freeze, but it may take up to 6 hours.
 The exact amount of time will vary based on your own freezer and the size and shape of the popsicle mold.

-hand holding lemon popsicle over tray of popsicles and lemon slices.
+glass tray of lemon popsicles with lemon slices.

 Related recipes